-This Parts of a Flower card set introduces children to botanical anatomy through beautifully illustrated magnolia flower diagrams.
-The laminated cards feature detailed botanical illustrations paired with separate label cards, allowing children to match flower parts like petals, sepals, and stamens.
-Perfect for developing scientific vocabulary and understanding of plant biology through hands-on classification work.
+This Parts of a Flower card set makes tangible the concepts behind botanical anatomy through beautifully illustrated magnolia flower diagrams.
+The laminated cards feature detailed botanical illustrations paired with separate label cards, so that children match flower parts like petals, sepals, and stamens.
+Right for developing scientific vocabulary and understanding of plant biology through hands-on classification work.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace